The Columbia Biostatistics Computing Club hosts casual seminars focusing

 research!

-This year’s organizers are Charly Fowler, Amy Pitts, Safiya Sirota and Ziyi (Iris) Wang, Charly is a 4th-year Ph.D students, Amy is a 3rd-year Ph.D student, Ziyi and Safiya are a 2nd-year Ph.D student.
+This year’s organizers are Safiya Sirota, Guadalupe Antonio Lopez, Gustavo Garcia-Franceschini and Kate Colvin.
+In the doctoral program, Safiya is in her fifth year, while Guadalupe and Gustavo are both in their third year, and Kate is in her second year.
 The group is run with the help of faculty advisor Christine Mauro.
 A schedule for the upcoming events is below and will be regularly updated.
 Please fill out this survey to let us know what topics you are most interested in.
-For other inquiries, you can contact ajp2257@cumc.columbia.edu.

 Topics | Date | Location |